Puzzling World: The SculptIllusion Gallery

 The Sculptillusion gallery is a large illusion room which opened in December 2012.
 It contains impossible objects, perspective paintings and reversible figures.
 The sculptures include a tap seemingly suspended in mid air and a floating bench, as well as architectural features such as a stone carpet and living wall, created by New Zealand sculptors and designers.
 The building also contains several Jerry Andrus illusions including Crazy Nuts (an impossible nuts and bolts interactive illusion) and The Magic Square logic puzzle.
-There is also an area devoted to exhibitions, the first dedicated to advertisements and familiar products which plays with how the viewer sees recognisable company logos. and more recently, "Un-usless" - A large display of impossible or useless inventions and creations by local sculptors and international artists aimed to amuse, confuse and amaze.
+There is also an area devoted to exhibitions, the first dedicated to advertisements and familiar products which plays with how the viewer sees recognisable company logos. and more recently, "Un-useless" - A large display of impossible or useless inventions and creations by local sculptors and international artists aimed to amuse, confuse and amaze.
 Other features include stained glass windows with geometrical patterns and an area for conferences and events.